 If you’ve been setting aside money for a rainy day, now would be a good time to fall back on it.
 Use your emergency savings to pay for things your family needs that your unemployment income and/or financial assistance programs won’t cover.
 Make note of how much you take from your emergency savings account so that you can create a plan to replenish it in the future.

 Find Ways to Make Money

 As you embark on your job search journey, start looking into other avenues that can make you some extra money.
-There are a lot of opportunities online that can bring in a few extra bucks each month.
+Do you know fact that there are many ways compiled on https://businessfinancearticles.org/ to make money with your home without doing any physical work.
 You can answer surveys, write reviews, sell products online, start a blog, become a freelance writer, manage social media accounts for businesses, and much more.
 If you have a particular skill that you believe could prove beneficial, teach others for a fee.
 You can tutor children online, teach music lessons, start an online exercise class, or create online courses for business management, accounting, etc.

 Cherish These Times